Pittsburgh Penguins: Playoff runs and a uniform change (1974–1982)

-Lemieux–Jagr era (1984–2005)
+Lemieux–Jágr era (1984–2005)

 Mario Lemieux played for the Penguins in two stints (1984–1997, 2000–2006).

 The team had the league's worst record in both the 1982–83 and 1983–84 seasons.
 With the team suffering financial problems, it seemed the Penguins would either fold or relocate.
 Mario Lemieux, one of the most highly touted NHL draft picks in history, was due to be drafted in the 1984 NHL entry draft.
 Heading towards the end of the season ahead of the New Jersey Devils, who were placed last, the Penguins made several questionable moves that appeared to weaken the team in the short term.
 They posted three six-game winless streaks in the last 21 games of the season and earned the right to draft Lemieux amidst protests from Devils' management.
 Pittsburgh head coach Lou Angotti later admitted that a conscious decision was made to finish the season as the team with the worst record, saying in an interview with the Pittsburgh Post-Gazette that a mid-season lunch prompted the plan, because there was a high chance of the franchise folding if Lemieux was not drafted.
 Other teams offered substantial trade packages for the draft choice, but the Penguins kept the pick and drafted Lemieux first overall.
 Lemieux paid dividends right away, scoring on his first-ever shot of his first-ever NHL shift in his first NHL game.
 However, the team spent four more years out of the playoffs after his arrival.
 In the late 1980s, the Penguins finally gave Lemieux a strong supporting cast, trading for superstar defenseman Paul Coffey from the Edmonton Oilers (after the Oilers' 1987 Stanley Cup win) and bringing in young talent like scorers Kevin Stevens, Rob Brown and John Cullen from the minors.
 The team finally acquired a top-flight goaltender with the acquisition of Tom Barrasso from Buffalo.
 All this talent had an immediate impact in helping Lemieux lead the Penguins; but the team struggled to make the playoffs.
 In 1985–86, the Penguins missed the playoffs on the final day of the season by one game.
 In 1986–87, they missed the playoffs by just two games and saw four teams with equal or worse records qualify.
 In 1987–88, for the second time in a row, the Penguins missed the playoffs by one game.

 In 1989, Pittsburgh finally broke through the barrier and made the playoffs on the back of Lemieux leading the league in goals, assists and points.
 On December 31, 1988, Lemieux became the only player in history to score a goal in all five possible game situations in the same game (even strength, shorthanded, penalty shot, power play, and empty net).
 The Penguins defeated the New York Rangers in a four-game sweep in the first round; however, the Philadelphia Flyers halted their progress in the second round.
 The seven-game defeat featured Lemieux scoring five goals in the fifth game.